berivanyavuz/Cyclist_Bike_Share_Case_Study/README.md

   ## PROCESS

      1-The tools that I choose for this project is BigQuery and Tableau.
 Because the data big for Excel or Spreadsheet.

+     2-For being sure about data integrity we will chek:

+        - Nulls
+        - Duplicates
+        - Checking Primary key for uniqness
+        - Checking data type compatability